 If there is nothing else you take away from this checklist I hope you will understand this one key to LinkedIn success–the more connections you have, the more people will see the content you post, and the more connections you have who are part of your target audience, and whose connections are also part of your target audience, the more members of your target audience will see the content you post.

 If you want to impact as many people as possible then your goal, when it comes to LinkedIn connections, is to be connected to a large group of members of your target audience, who are also connected to large numbers of your target audience, and who are all active on LinkedIn and will engage with your content.
 How do you build that kind of network?
 That’s a topic for another post, which I’ve already written, right here.

 the end in mind

 What’s your goal on LinkedIn?

 Do you want a new and better career?
 Do you want to sell more?
 Are you looking for investors?
 Are you looking for investments?
 Do you want to become a thought leader, an influencer?
-Regardless of what your goal is, you’re more likely to achieve it if you apply these tips to complete and optimize your profile.
+What opportunities are you missing out on because your profile is incomplete or set up the wrong way?
+Regardless of what your goal is, you’re more likely to achieve it, and receive opportunities you may not even be aware of, if you follow this checklist to complete and optimize your profile.